 How to Use the Search Window

 In the upper right corner of every page of Bestrides is a “search” window.
 There you can find out what I have to say, if anything, about any road or location in California and Oregon.
 Enter the key word/phrase (“Markleeville,” “Hwy 1,” “redwoods”) in the window and click on “search.”
 A search for “redwoods” will turn up a list of every Bestrides ride description were the word appears.
 However (and this is important), if you enter multiple words (“East Bay”) or numbers (“70,” “Hwy 70,” “Highway 70”), the search engine will give you numerous false hits in addition to the true ones.
-To prevent this, enclose all phrases (everything consisting of more than a single word) and everything including a number in quotation marks.
+To prevent this, enclose in quotation marks all phrases (everything consisting of more than a single word) and everything including a number.

 How to Use the Photos